Art palette knives come primarily in two types:

 "With

-so many requests to explain how I work with the palette knife,
+so many requests to explain how I work with the

 we have decided to include this section in